kazurayam/Katalon-IDEA-Combination/docs/index.md

 ## What I want to do

+I made this [Katalon-IDEA-Combination](https://www.github.com/kazurayam/Katalon-IDEA-Combination) project as a Gradle Multiproject that consists of 2 subprojects: `katalon` and `lib`.
+In this document, I will explain the problems I got and the solution I found.

 What I eventually want to achieve?
 Let me set the objective.
 In the [`katalon`](https://www.github.com/kazurayam/Katalon-IDEA-Combination/tree/develop/katalon/) subproject, I wrote a test Case named `misc/listTestObjects`.
 Its source code is as follows:

     import java.nio.file.Files